 What Are Dental Sealants?

-A dental sealant is a thin plastic coating (usually clear or white in color) that is applied to the chewing surface of your tooth, which shields the enamel from further decay by “sealing out” food, plaque, and bacteria.
+A dental sealant is a thin plastic coating (usually clear or white in color) that is applied to the chewing surface of your tooth, which shields the enamel from further decay by “sealing out” food, plaque and bacteria.
 Dental sealants are meant to prevent the need for dental fillings, and require no drilling to the enamel or dentin in order to be applied.
-The great thing about dental sealants is that they are invisible–no one will even notice they are there, but they can make a big difference in whether or not your tooth gets a cavity or not.
+The great thing about dental sealants is that they are invisible — no one will even notice they are there.
+However, they can make a big difference in whether or not your tooth gets a cavity or not.

 Who Benefits from Dental Sealants?